walts81/stateli/README.md

 const someMutation = {
   type: 'some_mutation_name',
   commit: (state, payload) => {
+    // We don't update the state directly but instead we create a shallow copy,
+    // modify the copy and return it.
+Stateli will then replace the actual
+    // state with the returned copy.
     const updatedState = { ...state, val: payload };
     return updatedState;
   },